Associate Professor of

 and Fortran programming

-languages, I equipped students
+languages, I equipped

-with practical skills
+students with practical

-essential for computational
+skills essential for

-analysis in physics research.
+computational analysis in

-In addition to my research
+addition to my research

 leadership, I provided